Data lab | Numbers speak volumes: America's unique struggle with gun violence

 A 2018 report by the Geneva-based Small Arms Survey discovered that US gun owners had 393.3 million firearms, which is more than the nation's current population of 330 million.

-In a study by the Annals of Internal Medicine, it was discovered that between January 2019 and April 2021, 7.5 million US people, or slightly under three per cent of the population, acquired guns for the first time.
+In a study by the Annals of Internal Medicine, it was discovered that between January 2019 and April 2021, 7.5 million Americans or slightly under three per cent of the population, became first-time gun owners.

-The American Academy of Pediatrics published a second research in 2021 that connected increased gun ownership during the pandemic to greater instances of child gun injuries, including those self-inflicted injuries too.
+The American Academy of Pediatrics published research in 2021 that connected increased gun ownership during the pandemic to greater instances of child gun injuries, including self-inflicted injuries too.

 *Hover on the tile for the figure*